-“Ongoing operation of the cable car is optimised with a specially developed mobility communication system,” Urbanek continues.
-The Wi-Fi provision to the entire route enables staff in individual gondolas to call and have a conversation, to play music or information announcements, to control the light in the individual gondolas and to access security cameras.
+“The ongoing operation of the ropeway is optimized with a specially developed mobility communication system,” Urbanek continues.
+Thanks to the WiFi coverage of the entire route, employees can speak to individual cabins, play music or information announcements, control the lights in the individual cabins and access security cameras.

 OUTLOOK: INTERNET OF THINGS (IOT)

-It is even possible to measure the power supply using Wi-Fi, as the cable car operators in La Paz have already demonstrated.
-Urbanek is therefore looking optimistically to the future: “Smart City and IoT are the drivers for more Wi-Fi in urban cable cars.”
+It is even possible to measure the power supply via WiFi, as the cable car operators in La Paz have already been able to prove.

 Urbanek is therefore optimistic about the future: “Smart City and IoT are the engines for more WiFi in urban ropeways.“